 You made it!
-You booked a room, you arrived and found your way to the slopes, you had an incredible day at the resorts.
+You booked your Park City lodging, you arrived and found your way to the slopes, you had an incredible day at the resorts.
 But something is wrong.
-There’s a pain—an emptiness—in your gut.
+There’s a pain-an emptiness-in your gut.
 Have you been poisoned?
 No, you’re hungry!
 You haven’t eaten since the airport, and man are you peckish.

 So what is there to eat?
 Fortunately for you-plenty!
 From high-end sushi to greasy burgers, Park City has you covered.

 Do it for Yourself

 If your lodging is larger than a single-room suite, odds are that you have access to some kind of kitchen within your accommodation.
 Condos and vacation homes often generally have a full kitchen with all the cookware, utensils, and dishes necessary to make and serve homemade meals.
 Staying in and preparing your own fare is a sure-fire way to save on eats, and can provide both meaningful experiences and lasting memories.
 But it also takes time.